Impeachment of Renato Corona: Impeachment trial

 The Senate received the articles of impeachment on December 13.
 Tupas and Reynaldo Umali delivered the articles of impeachment, with Tupas saying that the process was not railroaded.

 Employees of the judiciary staged a court holiday on December 13 in support of Corona; this meant many courts were closed.
 In a speech delivered in front of Supreme Court employees, Corona branded Aquino as building a dictatorship, stated that he will not quit, and that his conviction will result in Aquino controlling all three branches of government.
-The Executive replied via Executive Secretary Edwin Lacierda that it not out to control all branches of government but wanted an independent Supreme Court, told Corona to go on a leave on absence, and that the impeachment is "not an attack on the judiciary.
+The Executive replied via Executive Secretary Edwin Lacierda that it was not out to control all branches of government but wanted an independent Supreme Court, told Corona to go on a leave on absence, and that the impeachment is "not an attack on the judiciary.
 This is a case of accountability against Chief Justice Corona."

 Legal teams

 Prosecution

 The prosecution team includes the members of the House of Representatives, who are all members of the majority bloc, with several private prosecutors.
-Niel Tupas, Jr. is the chief of the prosecution team.
+Niel Tupas Jr. is the chief of the prosecution team.

 The prosecutors from the House of Representatives enlisted the help of private practitioners to assist them; this was opposed by the defense, saying that only the prosecutors from the House of Representatives are the "sole prosecutors".
 The Senate allowed the existence of the private prosecutors citing "matter of rule and precedence".
 The private prosecutors who are allowed to assist the public prosecutors in impeachment proceedings are: